It's Not an Illness or Disease

 Being autistic doesn't mean you can't lead a fulfilling life.
 Everyone has their strengths and challenges—autistic people are no different.

-The origins of autism remain something of a mystery, although it often runs in families, hinting at a possible genetic factor.
+The causes of autism remain something of a mystery, although it often runs in families, hinting at a possible genetic factor.

-What we do know is that it's :
+What we do know is that it's not :

 Recognising Autism in Adults

-The manifestation of autism can vary greatly, but there are some common traits that many autistic adults share.
+The way autism shows can vary greatly, but there are some common traits that many autistic adults share.

 - Struggling to understand what others are feeling or thinking